xuejianxianzun/XZPixivDownloader/README-EN.md

 # Tips:

-- Chrome's resource limits
+- Browser's resource limits

 When you download picture, this page uses more memory and cpu resources.
-If you switch to another page and the download page is not activated, Chrome will limit the resource usage of the download page, resulting in slow download.
+If you switch to another page and the download page is not activated, Browser will limit the resource usage of the download page, resulting in slow download.

 How to solve: Pull out the downloaded tabs individually and become a separate window.
 This page is the only one in the new window and it is always active.
 Downloads are not affected, we can use other pages too.